Qmundo/AP-Lit-25-Game/README.md

 # AP-Lit-2025
-What's the point of this AP Lit Class (in my opinion)???👀 made with love in Windsurf📖💖 Controls: WASD/Arrow Keys to move.
-Press R to restart Goal: Reach enlightenment by saving the people in need.
+What's the point of this AP Lit Class (in my opinion)???👀 made with love in Windsurf📖💖
+Controls: WASD/Arrow Keys to move.
+Press R to restart
+Goal: Reach enlightenment🤩

 Backstory: What is goodness?
 In my opinion, goodness is just a set of actions, no matter how big or small, that are taken to create a better world.
 A better world is one without needless suffering, brutality, oppresssion, etc. Sadly, people don't choose goodness because they feel like they can't afford it.
 The Road is a perfect example; survival of the fittest leads to a lack of kindness (inspired section 1 of this game).